 Academic Year 2015/16Number on roll:48Total Grant Received:£8264.00AimTo effectively use the Sports Grant to increase opportunities to develop essential life skills of creativity, aspiration, resilience and empathy through appropriate sporting activities and physical opportunities.

-ObjectiveTo continue to maintain a specialist swimming teacher to teach swimming lessons and intervention groups.To increase the number of pupils who can swim unaided by the time they leave Key Stage 2.To increase pupil participation in school games.To support the development of core stability and balance.
+ObjectiveTo continue to maintain a specialist swimming teacher to teach swimming lessons and intervention groups.To increase the number of pupils who can swim unaided by the time they leave Key Stage 2.To increase pupil participation in school games.To provide therapeutic swimming.

-ActivityEnsure high quality swimming instructor to deliver swimming lessons to small groups.Use baseline data to target particular groups of pupils to develop their swimming stroke, water confidence and distances.Ensure all pupils swim every week & some pupils gain additional swimming time.Target pupils wearing swimming aids to swim unaided for five metres.Target pupils who can swim five metres to swim ten to fifteen metres.Target pupils who can swim 15 metres to swim 25 metres (the Key Stage 2 Primary Swimming Expectation.)•Organise links with swimming clubs to challenge our ‘Gifted’ swimmers.•Increase involvement in competitive swimming events.•Develop a ‘challenge’ intervention group to challenge for able swimmers to swim distance and increase stamina.Arrange competitive and non-competitive sports events and activities to increase participation, particularly for less active.The introduction of a balance ability program to aid core stability and balance.
-The development of a therapeutic swimming module to support pupils with poor motor mobility and attachment issues.
+ActivityEnsure high quality swimming instructor to deliver swimming lessons to small groups.Use baseline data to target particular groups of pupils to develop their swimming stroke, water confidence and distances.Ensure all pupils swim every week & some pupils gain additional swimming time.Target pupils wearing swimming aids to swim unaided for five metres.Target pupils who can swim five metres to swim ten to fifteen metres.Target pupils who can swim 15 metres to swim 25 metres (the Key Stage 2 Primary Swimming Expectation.)•Organise links with swimming clubs to challenge our ‘Gifted’ swimmers.•Increase involvement in competitive swimming events.•Develop a ‘challenge’ intervention group to challenge for able swimmers to swim distance and increase stamina.Arrange competitive and non-competitive sports events and activities to increase participation, particularly for the less active.The development of a therapeutic swimming module to support pupils with poor motor mobility and attachment issues.
 Develop a specific 6 week program for therapeutic swimming to support our pupils identified with Attachment Difficulties and pupils with a significant motor mobility problem and/or sensory difficulties.

 Measuring and Monitoring Impact•Swimming lessons and interventions delivered are of a high standard. •Pupil surveys demonstrate pupil’s response to their perception of PE and School Sport. •PE Subject Leader & Head teacher/Deputy perform learning walks to observe swimming sessions. •PE Subject Leader monitors the progress of pupils against baseline assessment.•PE Subject Leader monitors cycling and balance skills progress.The Ways We Monitor PE and Sport•All new Key Stage 1 and 2 pupils have a baseline assessment undertaken during the first six weeks of the new school year (or on entry into school).
 They are assessed by a qualified swimming teacher against ASA swim awards criteria.•All Key Stage 1 and 2 pupils are working on ASA award level and/or Distance awards.•Swim records are updated termly.
 Targeted pupils for swimming intervention are monitored after each session and their progress is discussed with the PE Subject Leader and Class Teacher.•Records of pupil participation monitored. •The Head Teacher is involved in the monitoring of standards of swimming teaching. •Assess against cycling skills checklist for Levels 1 and 2.